tnware/Proxmox/README.md

-# Project Licensing
+## License

+The primary license for this project is the GNU Affero General Public License v3.0 (AGPL-3.0), which applies to all parts of the project that are not explicitly under a different license.

-The source code for Proxmox VE Helper-Scripts is licensed under the AGPLv3 License, except for the original components from the source of this fork.
-For more details, see the <a href="./LICENSE.md">LICENSE</a> file.
+Certain components of this project, such as third-party libraries or modules, are licensed under the MIT License.
+For more details, see the <a href="./LICENSE">LICENSE</a> file.

+`SPDX-License-Identifier: AGPL-3.0-only AND MIT`